Angroys/YouthHub/README.md

-# Youth Empowerment Platform 🚀
+# Youth Hub, the all-in-one platform for volunteering and erasmus+🚀

-Welcome to our Youth Empowerment Platform repository!
+Welcome to our Youth Hub repository!
 This platform is designed to empower youth by connecting them with opportunities and resources to shape their future.
 Whether you're a young individual looking for volunteering opportunities, educational programs like Erasmus+, or a supportive community to grow with, our platform has something for you.

 ## Features